jonahkeegan/critgenius-listener/docs/development-server.md

 ```

 If cert files are missing or unreadable, Vite silently falls back to HTTP with a console warning.
 Certificates are git‑ignored (`certificates/`) and safe to regenerate at any time.
+Consult the
+troubleshooting guide §2–5 for detailed resolution flows (certificate trust, port conflicts,
+Socket.IO TLS failures).

 ### HTTPS Verification Workflow